kolzchut/mediawiki-extensions-TranslationManager/README.md

 ## Configuration
 - $wgTranslationManagerAutoSaveWordCount (boolean): save word count into db directly from the word counter special page.
 - $wgTranslationManagerAutoSetEndTranslationOnWordCount (boolean): set end date to today on word count.
+- $wgTranslationManagerValidLanguages (array): an array of allowed language codes (e.g. ['en', 'ar'] ) These determine the target languages you can manage.

+### User Preferences
+The extension adds the user preference "translationmanager-language", which is set to the user's preferred language code (e.g. 'ar') for translation work.
+This is also used by extension:ExportForTranslation.

 ### Login details for target wiki
 These are required for creating redirects on the target wiki: